 Jim’s interference in matches did not sit well with the fans.
 Sometimes, getting to and from the ring was not always an easy task to do.
 There were guardrails that separated the crowd from the talent, but sometimes that did not always eliminate the problem.

 “If the fans wanted to get at us they could.
-Most of the time they were after Jimmy,” Eaton said.
+Most of the time they were after Jimmy,” Eaton laughed.
 “They would throw cups, bottles, and just about everything at us.
 The constables would escort us, but sometimes they were just as angry as the fans were, and they weren’t always around.”

 From Mid South, the Midnight Express would go to the World Class Championship Wrestling promotion at the end of 1984.
 While working for Fritz Von Erich, they would continue battling with the Fantastics.
-Once again, Cornette’s team would go after Tommy and Bobby Fulton’s tag team championship.
+Once again, the team would go after Tommy and Bobby Fulton’s tag team championship.
 The Midnight Express stayed in the Dallas-based promotion for six months holding the company’s belts once.

-“Jimmy always had his back to the crowd so Bubba would be there to keep an eye out for him,” Eaton said.
+“Jimmy always had his back to the crowd so Bubba would be there to keep an eye out for him,” Eaton recounted.
 “Dusty saw something in Bubba, and Bubba really believed in his gimmick and really protected Jimmy.”

 Bobby Eaton’s in-ring career lasted nearly 35 years.
-In that time, he had other wrestling partners under different team names, and also had a lengthy singles career, but will always be remembered for his time in the Midnight Express.
+In that time, he had other wrestling partners under different team names, and also had a lengthy singles career, but he will always be remembered for his time in the Midnight Express.